AmayaHena/UWU/README.md

 ## WARNING
 Please if you want to see a serious project for code quality, don't look to this one... ;_;

+Well at the base, this project was only a joke... '-'

 ## Status
 Work in progress.